The Challenge of Merging Your LivesBy Dr. Margaret Paul

-All relationships have issues such as these.
 It may be that one person is neat and the other messy, one partner is on time and the other is late, one is a morning person and the other a night person, one a democrat and the other republican, one wants sex frequently and the other is not often turned on.
 Does one partner have to give himself or herself up for the other?
 This does NOT work well.
 It will eventually lead to resentment.

 Problems such as these get resolved only when both partners have each other's highest good at heart, as well as their own highest good.
 If one or both partners are focused on winning or not losing, neither will be happy with the solution.
 But when both partners care about themselves and each other, they will find solutions where both feel like winners.